May. 14, 2023

 Although distal MD is primarily an autosomal dominant disorder, autosomal recessive forms have been reported in young adults.
 Symptoms are similar to those of Duchenne MD but with a different pattern of muscle damage.
 An infantile-onset form of autosomal recessive distal MD has also been reported.
 Slow but progressive weakness is often first noticed around age 1, when the child begins to walk, and continues to progress very slowly throughout adult life.

-Emery-Dreifuss MD primarily affects boys.
-The disorder has two forms: one is X-linked recessive and the other is autosomal dominant.
+Emery-Dreifuss muscular dystrophy primarily affects male children.
+The disorder has two forms: One is X-linked recessive and the other is autosomal dominant.

 Myotonic dystrophy (DM1), also known as Steinert's disease and dystrophia myotonica, is another common form of MD.
-Myotonia, or an inability to relax muscles following a sudden contraction, is found only in this form of MD, but is also found in other non-dystrophic muscle diseases.
+Myotonia, or the inability to relax muscles following a sudden contraction, is found only in this form of MD, but is also found in other non-dystrophic muscle diseases.
 People with DM1 can live a long life, with variable but slowly progressive disability.
 Typical disease onset is between ages 20 and 30, but childhood onset and congenital onset are well-documented.
-Muscles in the face and the front of the neck are usually first to show weakness and may produce a haggard, "hatchet" face and a thin, swan-like neck.
+Muscles in the face and the front of the neck are usually first to show weakness and may produce a hallow temples, drooping facial skin, and a thin neck.
 Wasting and weakness noticeably affect forearm muscles.
 DM1 affects the central nervous system and other body systems, including the heart, adrenal glands and thyroid, eyes, and gastrointestinal tract.
-Other symptoms include cardiac complications, difficulty swallowing, droopy eyelids (called ptosis), cataracts, poor vision, early frontal baldness, weight loss, impotence, testicular atrophy, mild mental impairment, and increased sweating.
-Individuals may also feel drowsy and have an excess need to sleep.
-There is a second form of the disease that is similar to the classic form, but usually affects proximal muscles more significantly.
-This form is known as myotonic dystrophy type 2 (DM2).

-This autosomal dominant disease affects both men and women.
+This autosomal dominant disease affects both males and females.
 Females may have irregular menstrual periods and are sometimes infertile.
 The disease may occur earlier and be more severe in successive generations.
 A childhood-onset form of myotonic MD may become apparent between ages 5 and 10.
-Symptoms include general muscle weakness (particularly in the face and distal muscles), lack of muscle tone, and mental impairment.
+Symptoms include:

-A woman with DM1 can give birth to an infant with a rare congenital form of the disorder.
-Symptoms at birth may include difficulty swallowing or sucking, impaired breathing, absence of reflexes, skeletal deformities and contractures (such as club feet), and muscle weakness, especially in the face.
-Children with congenital myotonic MD may also experience mental impairment and delayed motor development.
-This severe infantile form of myotonic MD occurs almost exclusively in children who have inherited the defective gene from their mother, whose symptoms may be so mild that she is sometimes not aware that she has the disease until she has an affected child.
+Children with congenital myotonic MD may also experience cognitive impairment and delayed motor development.
+This severe infantile form of myotonic MD occurs almost exclusively in children who have inherited the defective gene from their female parent, whose symptoms may be so mild that they are sometimes not aware of the disease.

 The inherited gene defect that causes DM1 is an abnormally long repetition of a three-letter "word" in the genetic code.
 In unaffected people, the word is repeated a number of times, but in people with DM1, it is repeated many more times.
 This triplet repeat gets longer with each successive generation.
 The triplet repeat mechanism has now been implicated in at least 15 other disorders, including Huntington's disease and the spinocerebellar ataxias.